dkz2r/python-intermediate-tool/episodes/03-class-objects.md

 :::

+Some of this might look familiar if you think about how we define functions in Python.
+There's a `def` keyword, followed by the function name and parentheses.
+Inside the parentheses, we can define parameters, and these parameters can contain default values.
+We can also include type hints, for both parameters and return values.
+However all of this is indented one level, underneath the `class` keyword, which is followed by our class name.

 Note that this is just our blueprint - it doesn't refer to any specific car, just the general idea of a car.
 Also note the `__init__` method.
 This is a special method which is called whenever you "instantiate" a new object.
 The parameters for this function are supplied when we first create an